bstiq/keyboard-pcb-guide/README.md

 Next, let's add our USB port.
 Add the `USB_mini_micro_B` component from the keyboard_parts library.
 Connect VUSB to VCC and Uvcc, and put two 22 ohm resistors between the D- and D+ connections.
 Connect GND and SHIELD together and connect them to ground.
 Also, add decoupling capacitors for VUSB, with the largest value on the left (TODOOOOOOOOOOO explain why, datasheet yada yada).

+Connect the USB port's D+ and D- to the microcontroller's D+ and D-.
+Use the no connect tool (blue X on the right) and click on the USB's ID port (it enables the device to perform both master and slave roles, we don't need it).

 ![usb](pics/usb.PNG)

 Add labels ending with plus and minus to enable differential pair routing later.